svt/staticsrv/README.md

 }
 ```

-To disable webserver from serving the `/config.json` file,
+To disable webserver from serving the `/config.json` file.

 ```zsh
 $ staticsrv -disable-config-variables